MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/resource-utilization-overview.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

 Resources can have a target billable utilization.
-This target utilization is either defined as an attribute on a resource's default role or set on the record of the individual bookable resource.
+This target utilization is defined as an attribute on a resource's default role or set on the record of the individual bookable resource.
 Utilization calculations are based on the actual hours that resources have reported by using approved time entries.

 The following formulas are used to calculate utilization: